 How To Effectively Control Fire Ants In Your Lawn

-Even though permanently eradicating the fire ant is similar to trying to eradicate the cockroach or mosquito, with patience and persistent along with the right application of a good quality insecticide, you can control these pests.
+Even though permanently eradicating the fire ant is similar to trying to eradicate the cockroach or mosquito, with patience and persistence along with the right application of a good quality insecticide, you can control these pests.

 Today there are various methods and products used for controlling fire ants.
-When you use any pesticide, always follow the instructions of the label carefully and make sure you feel comfortable on how to use the product or contact pest control- Ziehler Lawn Care.
-Here are a few of the best ways to rid your lawn of fire ants.
+When you use any pesticide, always follow the instructions on the label carefully and make sure you feel comfortable on how to use the product or contact local pest control.

 The fire-ant baits are made up of a type of pesticide that is combined into a material that the ants are attracted to and consume.
 This bait is then carried back into the colony where it will be fed to the other ants, which includes the queen.
 This process can take some time, making the baits one of the slower methods to control these pests.
 The baits can either be applied across your yard or on individual mounds.
 The results are regarded as more effective when residents come together and treat the entire neighborhood at the same time.

 When treating single mounds using granular products, measure out the suggested amount followed by sprinkling the product around and over the mound.
-Dependent on the product you may need to water the granules, using a sprinkling can which break the stream of water up by gently pouring around 2 gallons of water on top of the mound, which wash this product into the surrounding soil.
+Dependent on the product you may need to water the granules, using a sprinkling can which breaks the stream of water up by gently pouring around 2 gallons of water on top of the mound, which wash this product into the surrounding soil.

 4. Mound Drenches

 Certain insecticides will require mixing the product with water followed by applying it onto a mound which drenches it.
 It will kill all the ants underground, yet you need to ensure you apply a sufficient amount so that it can penetrate through to the nest.
 In general, about a gallon of the diluted mixture which is poured slowly over each mound is a fast-acting method that will typically eliminate the mounds in 24 hours.